+This paper presents the drivers, strategies and KPIs that food companies use, the improvement opportunities that have main attention in industry and, finally, the barriers that companies experience in sustainability improvement.
 The results of the desk research are strengthened by the results of the interviews.

-The low focus on the profit dimension was explained by the fact that companies do not relate profit directly to sustainability performance measurement, since profit whether or not related to sustainability, is always measured as stated by FC3.
-The top ten indicators of the food industry identified during the web-based research highly correspond to the indicators mentioned during the FC interviews.
-However, two indicators; renewable energy and absence of employees were not identified.
-The top six indicators of the logistics service industry identified during the web-based research also highly correspond to the indicators mentioned during the interviews.
-One indicator, absenteeism, was not mentioned by any LSP respondent.
+The low focus on the profit dimension in sustainability reports can be explained by the fact that companies do not relate profit directly to sustainability performance measurement, since profit whether or not related to sustainability, is always measured (as stated by FC3).
 The research shows that both industries have a different attitude towards sustainability.
 LSPs have the wait-and-see attitude.
-For example, LSP1 states that big investments for sustainability will only be made when all clients demand sustainability and that this is currently not the case.
+For example.
+LSP1 states that big investments for sustainability will only be made when all clients demand sustainability and that this is currently not the case.
 They state that sustainability can also come with smaller, less expensive steps.
 This explains the low level of external and innovation-oriented sustainability initiatives of LSPs.
 In contrast, food companies state that they want to make steps, especially because the market demands more sustainable products.

-In both industries current short-term contracts is experienced as a barrier that counteracts opportunities in sustainability.
+In both industries current short-term contracts are experienced as a barrier that counteracts opportunities in sustainability.
 It is stated that short-term contracts limit food companies and LSPs' resources for sustainability investments, due to the uncertainty the short-term contracts bring to especially the logistics service industry.
 Long-term contracts - hence more intense collaboration in the supply chain - are seen as an opportunity since it can create more investments possibilities and 'freedom' for logistics service providers.
-FC3 already operates with long-term contracts which according to them make chain-wide sustainability more realisable.

-Most improvement opportunities that intervieuwees mention are internal (configuration and planning and control) improvement options; especially the creation of a positive attitude towards sustainability gets attention.
-The interviews showed that the mind-set within employees of LSps is not yet focused on sustainability, whilst the mind-set of employees of food companies is.
+FC3 already operates with longterm contracts which according to them make chain-wide sustainability more realizable.
+Most improvement opportunities that interviewees mention are internal related to infrastructures, but also the creation of a positive attitude towards sustainability gets attention.
+The interviewees indicated that the mind-set within employees of LSPs is not yet focused on sustainability, whilst the mind-set of employees of best practice food companies is.

-To conclude we an integrated framework for 3BL indicators covering the economic, environmental and social aspects of food chains along the entire life of the products with emphasis on food logistics.
+To conclude, we presented an integrated sustainability assessment framework for 3BL indicators covering the economic, environmental and social aspects of food chains along the entire life of the products with emphasis on food logistics.
 This framework and the subsequent applied methods for evaluation are intended to propose a structured and rational method for assessing the sustainability.
-Since this research is an explorative and qualitative research with only a limited number of interviews, it means that no statistical or generalisable statements can be made.
-The preliminary findings provide clear indications for further research, in which the SCALE project aims to contribute.
+From this research, in which parts of the framework were applied, we can derive the following managerial implications: